act65/open-problems/problems/counterfactuals.md

 <!-- How do current methods get around this? -->
 <!-- Could be closer to memory, decompose new input into things already known, memorise signal over them.
 Then learning would be the how to decompose.
 Aka one-shot == memory. -->

-#### Zero-shot

-If one-shot learning is: "Learning from a single example" then zero-shot learning would be: "making a damn good guess".

-Given examples about X, can we learn about Y?

-A possible hypothesis for how we manage this is that we hypothesise about causes, we create models/explanations, which are occasionally accurate and generalise wonderfully.